 Burns Lake is at the centre of the Lakes District of Northern BC, which extends from the Stikine Mountains in the west and the Omineca Mountain Range in the east.
 The town has at least 20 lakes in its immediate vicinity and more than 300 wilderness lakes in the entire district.
 It boasts 4,828km/3,000mi of shoreline.
-Directly south of the town centre is the actual Burns Lake, after which the town is named.

 Climate and Weather